pcoet/pcoet.github.io/_posts/2019-12-03-vim-cookbook.md

 category: Unix/Linux
 ---

+*Last updated: December 7, 2019*

 This post documents useful commands for working with the [Vim text editor](https://www.vim.org/).
 Some of this content is adapted from the [Vim help pages](https://vimhelp.org/).

-For a better reading experience, see [Learning the vi and Vim Editors](http://shop.oreilly.com/product/9780596529833.do).
+For a more fully developed intro to Vim, see [Learning the vi and Vim Editors](http://shop.oreilly.com/product/9780596529833.do).

 ## Open the editor